Bonner Center

 Sophomore Year

-• Attend the sophomore exchange (event changes year to year)
+• Attend the sophomore exchange to connect with Bonner Scholars from other schools

 • Attend the sophomore recommitment meeting